-Operation Vulture by John Prados reveals plans by President Eisenhower to use nuclear weapons at Dien Bien Phu to rescue the French garrison.
-An analyst of national security based in Washington DC, Prados is a senior fellow and Project Director with the National Security Archive at George Washington University.
-Prados heads the Archive’s documentation projects for Vietnam and CIA.
+Operation Vulture by John Prados reveals President Eisenhower’s plans to use nuclear weapons at Dien Bien Phu to “rescue” the French garrison.
+An analyst of national security based in Washington DC, he is a Senior Fellow and Project Director with the National Security Archive at George Washington University where he leads the Archive’s documentation projects on Vietnam and CIA.

 Prados stitches an enormous amount of Eisenhower’s actions regarding Vietnam beginning in 1953.
 Eisenhower acted on his view of the world that required a strong American confrontation in Asia to offset China.